wp-plugins/adsense-click-fraud-monitoring/readme.txt

 3. AdSense 4

 == Changelog ==

+= 1.8.7 =
+* Fix: Whois function not working for some country grouped ip addresses *

 = 1.8.6 =
 * Fix: Solves the error 'Call to a member function on a non-object'